MouseBiteLabs/ROM-Adapter-Boards/SNES to TSOP/README.md

 | Bottom TSOP  | 29F016            | TSOP-48 | Flash EEPROM     | AliExpress, eBay                                 |
 | 74'139       | 74HCT139          | SOIC-16 | Decoder          | [https://mou.sr/48Dk8As](https://mou.sr/48Dk8As) |

+## "Patching" a Cartridge

+Many people have asked if you can use these boards like [Voultar's Super Stacker](https://voultar.com/index.php?route=product/product&product_id=77), where you place these on the back of the original mask ROM without desoldering it.
+Many people use these for "patching" games with a translation or other hack.
+These boards *can* be used as such, but please keep in mind you're not actually patching the game, per se, you're disabling the original ROM chip and enabling a new one with the adapter board.
+You are not restricted to using a version of the game of the donor board you have, you can use any game that is compatible with the SNES board type.

+If you want to do this - placing the board on the back of the original ROM chip without removing it - you can do it.
+It might be tricky, because the pins of the original chip are not very long.
+Keep these things in mind when installing:
+- Make sure the adapter is still placed in the correct orientation.
+That means the top TSOP chip (and the decoder, if included) will be sandwiched between the original circuit board and the adapter circuit board.
+- Make sure you have pin 1 lined up with pin 1 of the mask ROM.
+- You still need to cut the /CE pin of the original ROM (pin 24) on the **TOP** of the board, and solder a wire from the cut pin to VCC (pin 36).
+This will disable the original chip.

 ## Revision History

 ### v1.4 - Re-release